PrismarineJS/mineflayer/docs/api.md

 #### furnace.takeInput([callback])

+This function also returns a `Promise`, with `item` as its argument upon completion.

  * `callback(err, item)`

 #### furnace.takeFuel([callback])

+This function also returns a `Promise`, with `item` as its argument upon completion.

  * `callback(err, item)`

 #### furnace.takeOutput([callback])

+This function also returns a `Promise`, with `item` as its argument upon completion.

  * `callback(err, item)`

 #### furnace.putInput(itemType, metadata, count, [cb])

+This function also returns a `Promise`, with `void` as its argument upon completion.

 #### furnace.putFuel(itemType, metadata, count, [cb])

+This function also returns a `Promise`, with `void` as its argument upon completion.

 #### furnace.inputItem()